nrednav/youtube-playlist-duration-calculator/docs/testing.md

             recalulation of the playlist duration
 - For non-playlist pages, after 15 seconds have elapsed there should be a yellow warning log in the browser console with the text `Could not find a playlist.`
+- Appending `?ytpdc-debug=true` or `&ytpdc-debug=true` to the URL should enable & output extension debug logs to the browser console